wurikiji/site-webdev/src/_guides/get-started.md

 {% endcomment %}

- 5. Optionally, improve the formatting by editing `web/styles.css`, then reload the app to check your changes:
+ 5. Optionally, improve the formatting by editing `web/styles.css`, then reload the app to check your changes.

     {% prettify dart %}
     #output {